Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 One of the simplest and most reliable filling systems to come out of the early 20th century was the bulb filler, patented in 1903 by George W. Perks and Frederick C. Thacker (U.S. Patent No 723,726).
 Huston Taylor patented an improved design in 1905 (U.S. Patent No 802,668) and assigned his patent to Aikin Lambert.
 Over the next 30 years, in characteristic fashion, inventors on every side complicated the system by plastering hardware onto the pen to hide the bulb from the user’s fingers.

 One of those Rube Goldberg contraptions emerged from the L. E. Waterman factory in late 1934, just barely in time for the Christmas season.
 Although it appears to be a lever-filler, Waterman’s Ink-Vue, Model 84, is actually a bulb-filler variant.
-It was Waterman’s answer to the success of the Parker Vacumatic, whose see-through barrel looked cool and gave the user a really good view of the ink supply.
-The Ink-Vue was decked out in a striking pattern of crisscrossed pearlescent strips with black between (U.S. Patent No D96,914).
+It was Waterman’s answer to the success of the Parker Vacumatic, whose see-through barrel was attractive and gave the user a really good view of the ink supply.
+(Although the bulb-filler patent had long since expired by 1934, Waterman had acquired the patent rights to it when the company purchased Aikin Lambert in 1915.)
+The Ink-Vue was decked out in a striking pattern of crisscrossed pearlescent strips with black between (U.S. Patent No D96,914, by John Hill for the Celluloid Corporation).
 On the barrel, the areas between were transparent to provide a full-length view of the ink reservoir.
 The pen was priced at $5.00.
 Initially, there were two colors: Emerald-Ray (shown below) and Silver-Ray.
 At each end of the pen was an inlaid gold- or chrome-plated coined brass Globe medallion: at the cap crown the medallion read Waterman’s, and at the back end of the barrel it read Ideal.
 Shown to the left is the cap-crown medallion from the pen below.

 When the lever was closed, it was under pressure from the sac that it was squeezing.
 As with other Waterman levers, there was no pressure-bar spring; the lever was held closed by the friction of an interference fit between two small holes on the sides of the lever and corresponding bumps on the sides of the lever box.
 As the bumps became worn through use of the filler, the sac’s pressure could overcome the resistance of the closure, and it was readily conceivable that buyers might soon find their pens’ levers popping open unexpectedly.